londoncalling/slow-motion-stories/_pages/portfolio.md

 * Coordinated documentation topics with training and samples developers
 * Docker for Mac and Windows have more than 1M active users to date, and have become the 2nd monetized product at Docker with Docker Desktop Enterprise.
 I designed and wrote the documentation from scratch as products were in initial development, working closely with design and development teams and helping usability test prototypes.

-### Technical Writer - Palantir Technologies, Palo Alto
+### Writer, UX Researcher - Palantir Technologies, Palo Alto

 **July 2010 – September 2015**